Skip to content

 This GPU-ready throughput measures end-to-end performance including tokenization (that includes windowing, ranking, vocabulary mapping and padding), which is critical for training workflows involving models that turn cells into sentences.

-Even though SLAF's tokenizing dataloaders do more work, we find that their throughput exceeds scDataset's raw-data dataloader by 1.8x.
+Even though SLAF's tokenizing dataloaders do more work (tokenization), we find that their throughput remains competitive with scDataset's raw-data dataloader, achieving comparable performance despite the additional processing overhead.

 System Throughput (cells/sec) Throughput (tokens/sec)